 Innovation as the foundation for future growth

-Geberit’s innovative strength, which is above average for the sector, is founded on its own, wide-ranging research and development (R&D) activities.
-In the reporting year, a total of CHF 77 million (previous year CHF 78 million) – or 2.5% of net sales – was invested in the development and improvement of processes, products and technologies.
+Geberit’s culture of innovation, which is above average for the sector, is founded on its own, wide-ranging research and development (R&D) activities.
+In the reporting year, a total of CHF 75 million (previous year CHF 77 million) – or 2.5% of net sales – was invested in the development and improvement of products, processes and technologies.
 Additionally, as part of the investments in property, plant and equipment and intangible assets, considerable sums were invested in tools and equipment for the production of newly developed products.
-In the reporting year, 29 patents were applied for.
-Aside from 2018, this is in line with the long-term average.
-In the last five years, Geberit has applied for a total of 163 patents.
+In the reporting year, 37 patents were applied for, which is above the long-term average.
+In the last five years, Geberit has applied for a total of 176 patents.

 (in CHF million)